15 Simple Ways to Prepare Your Garage for the Winter

 Most garage door rollers last about seven years under normal use.
 Broken, cracked, or damaged rollers should be removed and replaced with new ones.
 This can be a do-it-yourself project to replace damaged rollers as long as they are not attached to the cable system that moves the door.

-7. Replace Weather Stripping
+7. Replace Weather Stripping on Doors

 To keep out the cold, the weather stripping that is under the garage door needs to be in good condition.
 If it is brittle, cracked, or broken, it is time to replace it.
 Replace bad weather stripping with the proper kind that fits your particular garage door.